 As one might expect of a car of this caliber, the drivetrain is also a modern interpretation of power – an LSX crate engine from Chevrolet Performance.
 The LSX 454 is definitely worthy of placement in the Chevelle, as it can destroy a set of rear tires with its 627 horsepower.
 What’s a muscle car without a manual shifter?
 Not as fun to drive if you ask us.
 This one is surely more fun than should be allowed, as the American Powertrain-sourced TREMEC TKO sends that abundance of power to the Currie Enterprises-built 4.11-geared rearend.

 Inside, the interior looks nearly stock, but a few hidden upgrades are sure to make driving more enjoyable.
 Also, the Le Mans Blue really complements the exterior colors.
+The Classic Instruments gauges look right at home nestled into the original dash.

 There is no mistaking this Chevelle for a car rebuilt in the ’80s.
 Alloway’s Hot Rod Shop has definitely put together a classic hot rod that delivers so much more than bolt-on accessories to create a timeless classic.